forestgrape/people_interactions/conflicts/conflicts_in_the_levant/palestine_israel_in_conflict.md

 #### Safety for Civilians
-*Nobody* is reported [*nowhere* safe in Gaza](#events-and-situation-gaza)).
+*Nobody is reported [nowhere safe in Gaza](#events-and-situation-gaza)*.
 A lasting ceasefire would be best.
 If that's not achievable evacuation options can be provided.
 > * Temporary evacuation options are just meant to prevent people from being stuck in near unliveable places. // It's about preventing uninvolved/innocent people especially children suffering from other's war.
-> * Regardless of evacuation options, respect for humanitarian international law - including the respect of local civilian areas i.e. there are local safe places - is imperative.
+> * Respect for humanitarian international law - including the respect of civilian areas is crucial regardless whether there are evacuation options.
-> * If the IDF warfare is that reckless that evacuation options are necessary at least a weapon embargo and stopping cooperation with the IDF and its military supporters is adequate.
+> * If the IDF warfare is that reckless, that evacuation options are necessary, a weapon embargo and stopping cooperation with the IDF and its military supporters is adequate.

 > Refugee rights were created, people are able to seek refuge.